-A low-speed vehicle is defined as a four-wheeled vehicle whose speed attainable in one mile is more than twenty (20) miles per hour and not more than twenty-five (25) miles per hour on a paved, level surface; whose gross vehicle weight rating is less than three thousand pounds; and complies with 49 C.F.R., part 571, as such part existed on April 29, 2016 (§60-119.01).
+A low-speed vehicle is defined as a four-wheeled vehicle whose speed attainable in one mile is more than twenty (20) miles per hour and not more than twenty-five (25) miles per hour on a paved, level surface; whose gross vehicle weight rating is less than three thousand pounds; and complies with 49 C.F.R., Part 571, as such part existed on January 1, 2018 OR a three-wheeled vehicle whose speed attainable in one mile is not more than twenty-five (25) miles per hour on a paved, level surface; whose gross weight rating is less than 3,000 pounds; is equipped with a windshield and an occupant protection system; and complies with 49 C.F.R., Part 571, as such part existed on January 1, 2018 (§60-119.01).

 Application for Certificate of Title is made to the County Treasurer in the county where you reside and must be obtained within thirty (30) days of purchase of the vehicle.